KleaSCM/kscmportfolio/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Contact
+GitHub:
-GitHub: Jay-SCM
+Jay-SCM
+LinkedIn:
-LinkedIn: Jinkedin.com/in/john-f-8094a9266
+Jinkedin.com/in/john-f-8094a9266
 john.farmer1086@gmail.com
-## My WoW projects can be found at
+## My WoW projects can be found at:
 curseforge.com/members/klieascm/projects

 Feel free to reach out if you have any questions or feedback!